WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun: (especially in software development) a set period of time during which specific tasks must be completed. （尤其是在软件开发中）必需完成特定任务的一段时间。

+- spur

+  1. noun: a device with a small spike or a spiked wheel that is worn on a rider's heel and used for urging a horse forward.

+  2. noun: a thing that prompts or encourages someone; an incentive.

+     _"profit was both the spur and the reward of enterprise"_

+  3. noun: a projection from a mountain or mountain range.

+     _"it's an easy walk up the spur that leads to the summit"_

+  4. verb: urge (a horse) forward by digging one's spurs into its sides.

+     _"she spurred her horse towards the hedge"_

+  5. verb: give an incentive or encouragement to (someone).

+     _"her sons' passion for computer games spurred her on to set up a software business"_

+  6. verb: prune in (a side shoot of a plant) so as to form a spur close to the stem.

+     _"spur back the lateral shoots"_

+  7. phrase: on the spur of the moment — on impulse; without planning in advance.

+     _"I don't generally do things on the spur of the moment"_

 - squeeze

   1. verb: firmly press (something soft or yielding), typically with one's fingers. 用力按压（柔软或易弯折的东西），通常使用手指。